Hocico: History

 The end of the 1990s saw two more albums released on Out Of Line: the live album Los Hijos Del Infierno, recorded during the band's 1998 European tour, and Sangre Hirviente.
 In 1999, the band played at the Zillo festival in Germany and the Euro Rock festival in Belgium.
 The band returned to Europe in 2000 to play the Elegi Festival in Paris and the Woodstage Festival in Germany, the latter having an attendance of more than 20,000 people.
 In 2001, Hocico opened for German band Rammstein during their Mexican tour.

-In 2002, the band released the album Signos De Aberracion (translated: Signs of Aberration), the subject matter of which treated on disturbing events within their social environment at the time.
+In 2002, the band released the album Signos De Aberración (translated: Signs of Aberration), the subject matter of which treated on disturbing events within their social environment at the time.

 After the release of their 2004 album, Wrack And Ruin, the band went on a short hiatus.
 During this interlude, the band took time to finish their first DVD, A Través De Mundos Que Arden, and to help produce other Mexican bands, while Eric also focused on his solo project, Rabia Sorda.
-Eric also relocated during this time to Leipzig, Germany while Oscar remained primarily in Mexico City.
+Eric also relocated during this time to Leipzig, Germany while Óscar remained primarily in Mexico City.

 In 2008, Hocico returned with the album Memorias Atrás, with the theme of "leaving memories behind."
 The album was released in three versions, one of which was a box set with 3D cover artwork.

 Since 2008 the band has released an album roughly every two years, interspersed with various live albums, compilations, and singles.
 2017's release, The Spell of the Spider, reached #42 on the German national charts.
 2019's Artificial Extinction deals with the concept of artificial intelligence as a threat to humanity and features artwork by German artist Jochen Schilling.
 Artificial Extinction reached #30 on the German national charts.